PreDoctoral Leadership Development Academy

 Students who wish to be considered for participation in the program will need to be nominated by a program director, department chair, dean, or vice-president.

-Fellows must be able to attend all of the in-person classes on Fridays from 9:00 am – 11:00 am in New Brunswick.
+Fellows must be able to attend all of the virtual and in-person classes on Fridays from 9:00 am – 11:00 am.

 Fellows’ completion of the program will be recognized on their academic transcripts.